JPMorgan to pay $410 million to settle U.S. power market case

 "In this investigation and others, it has become too common for subjects of an investigation to take steps to obfuscate the true intent of their business strategies as a litigation posture for dealing with their regulators," he said in a statement.

-In May, JPMorgan sold the so-called "tolling agreements" it owned for several power plants in California owned by AES Corp (AES.N), for which it had been paying $170 million a year in rent.
-The agreements effectively gave the bank the right to operate the plants, supplying natural gas as fuel and then selling electricity into the market.
+In May, JPMorgan sold the "tolling agreements" it owned for the AES power plants in California, for which it had been paying $170 million a year in rent.
+The agreements effectively gave the bank the right to operate the plants, supplying natural gas fuel and then selling electricity into the market.

 FERC said the company created "artificial conditions" by manipulating power grid operators into paying the bank to run the plants at low levels and getting "premium rates."